Wellness Advisors are available

 In addition to the obvious case of psychiatric medications, many other drugs, recreational substances, and certain herbal preparations all have psychoactive effects.
 Alcohol, recreational drugs, caffeine, and even certain types of over-the-counter cold & flu antihistamines can be mood and mind altering, and their use should be minimized or eliminated during micronutrient therapy.
 General anesthesia and many pain killers also have psychotropic effects, and should be used judiciously if at all.

-Finally, oral contraceptives and hormone replacement therapy may create mood swings in spite of the mood-stabilizing effects of Daily Essential Nutrients.
 Anti-nutritional medications include oral antibiotics and antacids.
 Both reduce the body’s ability to extract nutrients from food by interfering with either acidic digestion or microbial digestion, and therefore a higher dose of Daily Essential Nutrients may be necessary if you are taking antacids or antibiotics.

 Examples of medication interactions with a specific ingredient in Daily Essential Nutrients include folate interacting with certain cancer medications, iodine with certain thyroid medications, and vitamin K with certain anticoagulant medications.
 Such problems can usually be managed by appropriately adjusting the dose of the medication.
 Consult with a physician trained in micronutrient therapy before taking any medications simultaneously with Daily Essential Nutrients.